Last Updated on June 3, 2026

 Portugal is one of my favorite European countries, one that I find myself returning to over and over again.
 There are many reasons for that.
 Portugal is a great combination of history, culture and stunning landscapes.
 Despite its rather small size, it’s very diverse and easy to explore with or without a car.
 On top of that, it’s a great value, especially compared with other European destinations.
 In this 10 days in Portugal itinerary, I’ll show you how to see some of the best places in the country.

 A road trip is a very popular way to explore Portugal and you can certainly do it that way.
-However, for some people, the idea of driving in a foreign country is daunting.
-If you are not comfortable renting a car and driving in Portugal, you can absolutely get around by train instead.
-The train system is good, really cheap and very easy to use.
+But if you don’t want to rent a car and don’t like the idea of driving in Portugal, you can absolutely get around by train instead.
+The train system in Portugal is good, really cheap and very easy to use.

 10 days in Portugal – from Lisbon and Porto